vitalets/playwright-network-cache/README.md

   // ...
 });
 ```
-You can also customize cacheKey:
+You can also customize `cacheKey`:
 ```ts
 import { test } from '@playwright/test';
 import { fetchWithCache } from 'playwright-network-cache';